pgniewko/solubility/README.md

 ### Solubility
 Intrinsic solubility (water solubility): solubility of non-charged molecules, i.e. free acid and base free form.
-It is required that the solubility is determined in the presence of solid substance.
+It is required that the solubility of the compound is determined in the presence of its solid substance.

-The project is motivated by the [challange](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345) and the following blog [post](http://practicalcheminformatics.blogspot.com/2018/09/predicting-aqueous-solubility-its.html).
+The project is motivated by the [challenge](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345) and the following blog [post](http://practicalcheminformatics.blogspot.com/2018/09/predicting-aqueous-solubility-its.html).

-### Preparation of the raw data
+### Data preparation and model training
-In this section we discuss how to (1) prepare data, (2) train models, and (iii) make challange predictions with the code in this repository:
+In this section we discuss how to (1) prepare data, (2) train models, and (3) make challenge predictions with the code in this repository:
 * Process raw data, strore it in a standarized format, and exclude test-cases (stored in test_32.smi and test_100.smi) from training:
 ```
 python prepare_data.py
 ```
-All the SMILES are first canonicalized and standarized before the master training data set is creted.
-To change the list of files used for the train set comment out the lines in the `process()` and `unique()` functions in `prepare_data.py`.
+All the SMILES are first canonicalized and standardized before the master training data set is created.
+To change the list of files used for the training set, comment out the lines in the `process()` and `unique()` functions in `prepare_data.py`.

-For this set-up, the challange datasets are our ultimate sets, and the trainig sets is further split (see below) into 5 corss-folds - meant for the accuracy estimation and hyper-parameters tuning.
+For this set-up, the challenge datasets are our external validation sets, and the trainig sets is further split (see below) into 5 cross-folds.

 * Train the `RFPredictor` (or other model) on a dataset excluding Set-100 (solubility.uniq.no-in-100.smi), and save cross-fold validation metrics into a file (`rf-no-in-100.dat`):
 ```
 python rf.py --input ../../data/training/solubility.uniq.no-in-100.smi \
              --ouput ../../results/rf-no-in-100.dat
 ```
-The run a training in `y-randomization` mode (as a baseline), add `--y_rand` to the command options.
+To run a model training in `y-randomization` mode (as a baseline), add `--y_rand` to the command options.

 * Train the `EnsemblePredictor` and make a prediction for Set-100: